 Law for Life welcomes new Trustees

-We are delighted to welcome Dr Vanessa Davies, Professor Dawn Oliver and Raymond Sheehy to join the Law for Life Board during an exciting time for public legal education and in a challenging climate for access to justice.
+Law for Life is delighted to welcome two new Trustees to join the Law for Life Board during an exciting time for public legal education and in a challenging climate for access to justice.
+Mr Jon Spain will be our new Treasurer and Mr Joe Broadway joins us as a Trustee.

-Law for Life Chair, Amanda Finlay OBE says:
+Law for Life Chair, Amanda Finlay CBE says:

 ‘Now more than ever, people need the knowledge, skills and confidence that public legal education provides.
-I am delighted that three such committed supporters of PLE will be joining the Board.
-They bring a wealth of talent and experience and I look forward to working with them to ensure that PLE reaches more people and supports them as they tackle life’s challenges ‘
+I am delighted that we have attracted trustees with financial and business experience, as well as a commitment to PLE.
+Jon and Joe bring us new skills and expertise and I look forward to working with them to ensure that PLE reaches more people and supports them as they tackle life’s challenges. ‘

 About Public Legal Education: